exercism/go/exercises/concept/chessboard/.docs/introduction.md

 # Introduction

-In Go, you can iterate a `slice` using `for` but you could also use `range`.
-You will find this useful to iterate over a `map`.
+In Go, you can iterate over a `slice` using `for` and an index, or you can use `range`.
+`range` also allows you to iterate over a `map`.

 Every iteration returns two values: the index/key and a copy of the element at that index/key.

-## Iterate a slice
+## Iterate over a slice

-Easy as pie, loops a slice, ordered as expected.
+Easy as pie, loops over a slice, ordered as expected.

 ```go
 xi := []int{10, 20, 30}